-We are a Delaware limited partnership that was formed in August 2005.
-Our Partnership includes our Natural Gas Services, NGL Logistics and Wholesale Propane Logistics segments.
-For additional information regarding these segments, see Note 19 - Business Segments.
+Our Partnership includes our Gathering and Processing and Logistics and Marketing segments.
+For additional information regarding these segments, see Note 21 - Business Segments.

 Our operations and activities are managed by our general partner, DCP Midstream GP, LP, which in turn is managed by its general partner, DCP Midstream GP, LLC, which we refer to as the General Partner, and is 100% owned by DCP Midstream, LLC.
-DCP Midstream, LLC and its subsidiaries and affiliates, collectively referred to as DCP Midstream, LLC, is owned 50% by Phillips 66 and 50% by Spectra Energy Corp and its affiliates, or Spectra Energy.
-During the third quarter of 2016, Spectra Energy entered into an Agreement and Plan of Merger (the "Merger Agreement") with Enbridge Inc. ("Enbridge"), a Canadian corporation, and anticipates completing the proposed merger during the first quarter of 2017.
-The Merger Agreement provides that, upon closing of the proposed merger, Spectra Energy will continue its separate corporate existence as a wholly owned subsidiary of Enbridge.
+DCP Midstream, LLC and its subsidiaries and affiliates, collectively referred to as DCP Midstream, LLC, is owned 50% by Phillips 66 and 50% by Enbridge Inc. and its affiliates, or Enbridge.
+Spectra Energy Corp owned 50% of DCP Midstream, LLC prior to the completion of its merger with Enbridge in the first quarter of 2017.
 DCP Midstream, LLC directs our business operations through its ownership and control of the General Partner.
-DCP Midstream, LLC's employees provide administrative support to us and operate most of our assets.
-As of December 31, 2016 DCP Midstream, LLC owned approximately 21.4% of us, including limited partner and general partner interests.
+As of December 31, 2017, DCP Midstream, LLC owned approximately 38.1% of us, including limited partner and general partner interests.

-On December 30, 2016, we entered into a Contribution Agreement (the "Contribution Agreement") with DCP Midstream, LLC and DCP Midstream Operating, LP (the "Operating Partnership"), a wholly owned subsidiary of the Partnership.
+On December 30, 2016, we entered into a Contribution Agreement (the "Contribution Agreement") with DCP Midstream, LLC and DCP Midstream Operating, LP (the "Operating Partnership"), a 100% owned subsidiary of the Partnership, which closed effective January 1, 2017.
 The transactions and documents contemplated by the Contribution Agreement are collectively referred to hereafter as the "Transaction."
-The Transaction closed effective January 1, 2017.
+Our predecessor results consist of all of the ownership interests of DCP Midstream, LLC in all of its subsidiaries that owned operating assets ("The DCP Midstream Business"), which we acquired from DCP Midstream, LLC on January 1, 2017.
+This transfer of net assets between entities under common control was accounted for as if the transfer occurred at the beginning of the period, and prior years were retrospectively adjusted to furnish comparative information, similar to the pooling method.
+Accordingly, our consolidated financial statements include the historical results of The DCP Midstream Business for all periods presented.
 For additional information regarding the Transaction, see Note 4 - Acquisitions.